WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-01-keeping-up-with-new-sf-symbols.md

 ## FAQ

-**How quickly does SFSymbolsKit pick up a new SF Symbols release?** As fast as the catalog is regenerated and tagged.
+**How quickly does SFSymbolsKit pick up a new SFSymbols release?** As fast as the catalog is regenerated and tagged.
 Because it's generated, there's no per-symbol manual work gating the update — and contributions are welcome on [GitHub](https://github.com/WikipediaBrown/SFSymbolsKit).

 **Do renamed/deprecated symbols break my build?** A regenerated catalog reflects Apple's current names.
 You find out about a removed symbol at compile time (the property is gone) instead of at runtime (a blank icon) — which is exactly the safety the string interface denies you.